 To explain the second half of the statement, the Spirit inspired the authors of the Bible, so it is an infallible guide to teach the Church what she needs for faith and practice, for guidance, for moral and personal growth in Christ, and for its basic doctrines: “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work” (2 Tim.
 3:16-17).
 There is nothing in those verses about total inerrancy and infallibility in history and science.

-Therefore this website urges all Christians not to regard the Bible lightly, but to see it as still inspired, infallible (for doctrine and Christian life), reliable, accurate, authoritative, relevant, and applicable.
+Therefore this website urges all Christians not to regard the Bible lightly, but to see it as still inspired, infallible (for doctrine and Christian life and morals), reliable, accurate, authoritative, relevant, and applicable.

 After all, the main thesis of this website is, “Teaching God’s Word to His People.”